-Today, the Prime Minister, Justin Trudeau, spoke with the President of the United States of America, Donald J. Trump.
+Prime Minister Justin Trudeau spoke today with United States President Donald J. Trump.

-The Prime Minister and the President undertook to remain in close contact on all such issues.
+The Prime Minister and the President agreed to continue their dialogue on these important bilateral issues.